SuperFlyTV/sofie-demo-blueprints/packages/docs/docs/adlibs/index.md

 Both can have two context, either belong to a segment/part or have a global context (which is still limited to the Rundown they are in!
 It's important to keep in mind that a Global AdLib will not be available for an entire RundownPlaylist, it's tied to a given Rundown in that playlist.)

-AdLib Pieces are the old way of improvising during a show, they simply insert a piece into it's layer.
+AdLib Pieces are the simple way of improvising during a show, they simply insert a piece into it's layer.

 AdLib Actions however as the name suggests are executing actions with logic inside your blueprint.
 Usually the result of an AdLib Action is a new piece or part in the rundown, but it can also change the current pieces and parts in the rundown.